Good Resumes are Short

 - Undergrad at T25, Hackathon Organizer, UPE Officer, 12 Classes Listed, Half-baked Web App, 3 Student Orgs

-- MIT, Quant @ Jane Street, Hardcore 1st Author ML Research Paper, Undergrad TA for Optimization Theory
+- PhD at T5, First Author Research Paper, TA for Optimization Theory

 - Andy Byron: CEO of Astronomer

-- Publishing a 1st author research paper at a tier 1 conference (NeurIPS, ICML, ICLR, CVPR)
+- Publishing meaningful research as a first author at a top conference (NeurIPS, ICML, ICLR, CVPR)

-- Becoming a PI at a T25 university
+- Leading a research lab or becoming a PI at a strong university

 This is also a somewhat backwards view of looking at accomplishment.
 At the end of the day, we should seek to do truly meaningful things, not just to look impressive on paper, but because they’re worth doing and contribute something real to the world.